Wood species

 Uses of pine wood

 Pine wood is one of the most widely used species.
 Most of our pine comes from the Nordic countries and is hard, strong and homogeneous.
-Slow growth due to low temperatures makes the wood denser than spruce, our most widely used softwood.
-It is used as a building material in the manufacture of lamellar beams and to obtaining tackle.
+The slow growth due to low temperatures makes the wood denser than spruce, the most widely used softwood in our country.
+It is used as a building material, in the manufacture lamellar beams and getting tackle.

-It is used in practically all sectors of woodworking: furniture, windows, doors, floors, frames, interiors, decorative objects.
-It can be treated by autoclave impregnation becoming outdoor resistant and for decking.
-Furniture can be made from solid wood, solid wood panels, plywood or veneer.
+It is used in practically all sectors of woodworking: furniture, windows, doors, floors, frames, interior fittings, decorative objects.
+It can be treated by autoclave impregnation making it durable outdoors and for decking.
+It can be used to make furniture in solid wood, solid panels, plywood or veneer.

-In construction it is used to make pillars, beams and trusses, in the construction of ashlars, for interior fittings.
-It is also used as a raw material for the production of industrialised timber such as glulam or CLT.
+In construction, it is used for poles, beams and trusses, for the construction of asterials and for interior fittings.
+It is also used as a raw material for the production of industrialized wood such as glulam or CLT.
 The whole trunk is used to build log houses.

 pine wood

 I hope you find the information interesting.
-If you have worked with pine and would like to share your experience, thank you and we will be sure to complete the article with the information we receive.
-And if you have any questions or queries, please leave them in the space below.
-I will certainly answer them.
+If you have worked with the pin and would like to share your experience with us, thank you and we will be sure to supplement the article with the information we receive.
+And if you have any questions or queries, leave them below in the dedicated space.
+I will certainly reply.

 About the author